bongo227/Atomical/doc/doc.md

   * Block statements such as `{ foo := 100 }`
   * If statements such as `if foo > 100 {}`
   * For statements such as `for i := 0; i < 100; i++ {}`
-* Parse the expression syntax
+* It must parse the expression syntax
   * Literal expressions
     * Integers such as `123`
     * Floats such as `13.41`